Helios Voting: Voting process

 A voter, from the voting roll created by the administrator, receives an email with the voter's username, a random password for that specific election, a URL to the voting booth, and an SHA-1 hash of the election parameters.
 The voter follows the link in the email and begins the voting process.
 Once the voter finishes and has reviewed the ballot, the voter seals the ballot which triggers Helios to encrypt it and display a ciphertext.

 At this point the voter can either audit or cast the ballot.
 Auditing the ballot allows the voter to verify that the ciphertext is correct.
-Once ballot auditing is complete, that ballot is discarded (to provided some protection against vote-buying and coercion) and a new ballot is constructed.
+Once ballot auditing is complete, that ballot is discarded (to provide some protection against vote-buying and coercion) and a new ballot is constructed.
 When the voter is ready to cast their ballot, they must provide their login information.
 Helios authenticates the voter's identity and the ballot is cast.
 All votes are posted to a public online bulletin board which displays either a voter name or a voter ID number with the encrypted vote.